kkillion43/CaseStudy1/CaseStudy.md

 ```

-### Merge the two data sets on the vector CountryCode
+### Merge the two data sets on the vector CountryCode to make one data set

 ```r